acgowda/Games/README.md

 Known bugs:
 - Hangman does not let you win
 - Currently shows answer arrays for debugging
-- Poker computer doesn't discard any cards
+- Poker "opponent" doesn't discard any cards